Airtel, Ericsson jointly conduct India’s first rural 5G trial

 Telecom behemoth Bharti Airtel has conducted India’s first 5G trial at a rural location.
 This trial took place in the Bhaipur Bramanan village located on the outskirts of Delhi/NCR using the 5G spectrum allocated by the Department of Telecommunications (DoT).
 The 5G infrastructure used for this trial was powered by the Swedish telecom major Ericsson’s 3GPP-compliant 5G radio.
-It also utilized its existing FDD spectrum band along with a 3500MHz band.
+It also utilised its existing FDD spectrum band along with a 3500MHz band.

 The Airtel trial was aimed at showing how 5G can enable access to high-speed broadband through solutions like enhanced mobile broadband (eMBB) and Fixed Wireless Access (FWA).
 This trial involved a demonstration of over 200 Mbps throughput on 3GPP-compliant 5G FWA device at a distance of more than 10 kms from the site, according to the press release issued by Airtel.